 visitors to your website?
 Do you want to improve customer engagement, or are you building the reputation of your brand?
 Are you trying to wrestle market

-share from a competitor, or are you increasing the average value of each purchase?.
+share from a competitor, or increase the average value of each purchase?

 Get specific not only about your goals but also the metrics you will use to measure progress against these goals.
 Key performance indicators (KPIs) are

 available for nearly all digital activities, but they’re likely to look different than what you’re used to.
 Figure out the important KPIs for your needs, and look at

 some of the marketing analytics services you might use to see what’s commonly used.
 A Google Analytics account will allow you to measure your

 conversions and traffic, rank your content’s effectiveness and analyze your social media engagement, for instance, and it provides several metrics you could